commanded/commanded/README.md

 # EventStore

 CQRS event store implemented in Elixir.
-Uses [PostgreSQL](http://www.postgresql.org/) (v9.5 or later) as the underlying storage engine.
+Uses [PostgreSQL](http://www.postgresql.org/) as the underlying storage engine.

+Requires Elixir v1.5 and PostgreSQL v9.5 or newer.

 EventStore supports [running on a cluster of nodes](guides/Cluster.md) (since v0.11).
 Stream processes will be distributed amongst all available nodes, events are published to subscribers running on any node.